Voices Green and Purple

+Background

 The Bees recorded "Voices Green and Purple" and released it as a single on the Liverpool label backed with "Trip to New Orleans" in October 1966.
 "Voices Green and Purple" has been cited by rock historian Mike Stax as an influential example of "acid punk."
 The song begins at a medium tempo, but then speeds up into a fast-paced thrash in the refrains.
 As Stax describes: "...when the song comes unglued the for the panic-stricken choruses, these guys were in uncharted waters."
 According to music critic Richie Unterberger, "The psychedelic touch was added not just by the florid and deranged lyrics, but by the choruses, where the tune disappeared, the drums sped up, and the scrawling guitars made ascending shards of noise."
 The single came wrapped in a paper jacket adorned with the kind of scrawled lettering and defaced imagery suggestive of later "D.I.Y." punk fanzines.
 The Bees who recorded "Voices Green and Purple" are not to be confused with another band of the same name who were also active in the Los Angeles area at the time, who recorded on the Mira and Mirwood labels.

 Original copies of "Voices Green and Purple" are extremely rare and are considered some of the most valuable collectibles from the garage era.
 The song became a favorite of collectors after it was re-issued on Pebbles, Volume 3.
 It was also included on the Nuggets 4-CD box set many years later.
 In Mike Markesich's Teenbeat Mayhem, based on the balloting of a panel of noted writers and garage rock experts, the song is rated as a ten out of ten, and in the section listing the 1000 greatest garage rock recordings of all time, it is ranked at #13.